Biographical Information

 A board member of the Connecticut Poetry Society, she also runs a small poetry press, Grayson Books.

-Currently she is the co-editor of Connecticut River Review.
+Currently she is the Managing Editor of Connecticut River Review.
 The reading period for this national journal of poetry is February 1-April 15.

 Connors has served as the Poet Laureate of the town of West Hartford, Connecticut and is a founding member of the CCPL (Connecticut Council of Poets Laureate)